SWSaunders/one-click-hugo-cms/site/content/faq/_index.md

      - You can contact teachers directly through our chat feature to negotiate times or ask a teacher to add a new section.
    - question: What if I can't find enough teachers from my state on AllCourse?
      answer:
      - AllCourse is a new marketplace.
 We opened the marketplace in just a few states to begin with.
 If you can’t find many teachers who are credentialed in your region, it’s probably because we haven’t yet officially launched there and begun recruiting teachers.
 However, teachers from all over are joining AllCourse every day, even without us actively recruiting them.
 So please bear with us during these early days, and keep checking back as we grow.
-You can also email us at customersupport@allcourse.com to tell us of your interest, and we will prioritize your location for teacher recruitment.
+You can also email us at <a href="mailto:support@allcourse.com">support@allcourse.com</a> to tell us of your interest, and we will prioritize your location for teacher recruitment.
    - question: How much does it cost?
 What payment methods do you accept?
      answer:
      - AllCourse is free to find courses, browse teachers, and post jobs.